MaDladla/Shopping-Cart/shopping cart/README.md

 - import org.springframework.web.bind.annotation.* is included for annotations like @RestController, @PostMapping, and @GetMapping.
 - These annotations would only work in a real Spring Boot application with the spring-boot-starter-web dependency.
 - For this assessment, the annotations are shown only to illustrate how this logic would be exposed as REST endpoints in a web service.
 - As the instuction mentioned I did not create a full spring boot applicatio.
-The code is not intended to be run directly.